MartyrPher/GetGlam/README.md

 # GetGlam
-Gets Glam is a Stardew Valley mod that allows different player customisations to be added to the game.
+Get Glam is a Stardew Valley mod that allows different player customizations to be added to the game, based off of GetDressed/Kisekae.

 ## Contents
 * [Install](#install)